 July 16, 2020

 The Garrison Institute Forum: Pathways to Planetary Health – Edward Norton and Jonathan F.P.
 Rose

-On Thursday, July 16 at 2:00pm EDT, we continue The Garrison Institute Forum on Pathways to Planetary Health with a conversation between Edward Norton, Actor and UN Goodwill Ambassador (Biodiversity) and Jonathan F.P.
+On Thursday, July 16 at 2:00pm EDT, we continue The Garrison Institute Forum on Pathways to Planetary Health with a conversation between Edward Norton, Renowned Actor and UN Goodwill Ambassador for Biodiversity and Jonathan F.P.
 Rose, Co-Founder of the Garrison Institute.
+Edward Norton, a third-generation conservationist, is widely recognized for his work in developing collaborative strategies for sustainable ecosystems.
+He currently serves as Board of Directors President for The Maasai Wilderness Conservation Trust in Kenya.
 These interactive sessions aim to expand our understanding around how each of us can play a role in supporting a regenerative, just and prosperous world, nurturing the health and wellbeing of all of life.

 This live webinar will be conducted on Zoom at 2pm EDT on Thursday, July 16th.
 The webinar link will be emailed to participants within twenty-four hours of your registration.
 Registration for this live webinar closes at 1pm EDT on July 16.
 Please note that participation in the live webinar on Zoom is limited to the first 1,000 attendees.
 We will also be live-streaming this program on our Youtube.

 Your support matters.
 Our vision for a more just, compassionate world has never felt more urgent.
 While we cannot share physical space together, we remain committed to a shared practice of social and spiritual care.
 We are thankful for the opportunity to create a virtual sanctuary during this time of physical distancing.
 If you feel called to support our work, we welcome your tax-deductible contribution toward our efforts.
 If you have any questions about this event, please contact us at email@example.com.